prorev/prorev.github.io/_posts/2020-01-11-add_action.md

 And <a href="http://adambrown.info/p/wp_hooks/hook">here</a> is the complete WordPress hooks list.
 And <a href="http://adambrown.info/p/wp_hooks/hook/actions">here</a> is the <code>add_action</code> hooks list.

-How about adding meta keywords to our post via a hook.
-But how do we get meta keywords, you may ask?
-From the post tags and categories.
+How about adding meta keywords to our post via a hook?
+How do we get meta keywords from the post tags and categories.

 Here is the code I used:

 ```
 function add_metatags()